 \subsubsection{Results}

 Different linear multipole electrodynamic trap geometries operating under SATP conditions have been investigated.
-Work was focused on an 8-electrode, a 12-electrode, and a 16-electrode trap geometry respectively, with an aim to study conditions for stable microparticle confinement and to illustrate the emergence of planar and volume structures for these microplasmas.
-Microparticles are radially confined due to the a.c. trapping voltage $V_{ac}$, which is set at a value of 2.5 kV.
+Work was focused on an 8-electrode, a 12-electrode and a 16-electrode trap geometry, respectively, with an aim to study conditions for stable microparticle confinement and to illustrate the emergence of planar and volume structures for these microplasmas.
+Microparticles are radially confined due to an a.c. trapping voltage $V_{ac}$ which is set at $2.5$ kV.
 Levitated microparticles can be shifted both axially and vertically using two d.c. voltages: $U_z$ and $U_x$.
-The geometry of the 8-electrode trap has proven to be very critical, different radii have been tested and the trap has gone through intensive tests with an aim to optimize it.
-It presents a sensibly higher degree of instability compared to the 12-electrode and 16-electrode geometries.
-A 16 electrode trap designed and tested in INFLPR is shown in Fig.~\ref{16pole}.
-The trap geometry consists of 16 brass electrodes of 60 mm length and 4 mm diameter, equidistantly spaced on a 46 mm diameter.
-If the AC potential is not too large $\left(V_{ac} < 3.5 \ \text{kV}\right)$, stable oscillations will occur until the d.c. potential is adjusted to balance vertical forces such as gravity.
-When this condition is fulfilled the oscillation amplitude becomes vanishingly small and the particle is stable trapped \cite{Sein16}.
+The geometry of the 8-electrode trap has proven to be very critical, different radii have been used and the trap has gone through intensive tests with an aim to optimize it.
+It presents a sensibly higher degree of instability with respect to a 12-electrode and a 16-electrode geometry.
+A 16 electrode trap designed in INFLPR is shown in Fig.~\ref{16pole}.
+The trap geometry consists of 16 brass electrodes of $60$ mm length and $4$ mm diameter, equidistantly spaced on a $46$ mm diameter.
+If the AC potential is not too large $\left(V_{ac} < 3.5 \ \text{kV}\right)$ stable oscillations will occur, until the d.c. potential is adjusted to balance vertical forces such as gravity.
+When this condition is fulfilled the oscillation amplitude becomes vanishingly small and the particle experiences stable trapping \cite{Kul11, Sein16}.

 The 12-electrode (pole) trap has been studied more intensively as particle dynamics is far more stable.
-The traps are loaded with microparticles by means of a miniature isolated screwdriver.
+The traps are loaded with microparticles using a miniature isolated screwdriver.
 The peak of the screwdriver is inserted into the alumina powder.
-When touching the screwdriver to one of the trap electrodes, the particles are instantly charged and a small part of them are confined, depending on their energy and phase of the a.c. trapping field.
-Thus a trapped particle microplasma results (very similar to a dusty plasma, which is of great interest for astrophysics), consisting of tens up to hundreds of particles.
-Such a setup is suited in order to study and illustrate particle dynamics in electromagnetic fields, as well as the appearance of ordered structures, crystal like formations \cite{Ghe98, Sto01, Mih16a, Vini15, Libb18}.
+When setting the screwdriver to one of the trap electrodes potential the particles are instantly charged and a small part of them are confined, depending on their energy and the phase of the a.c. trapping field.
+A trapped particle microplasma results (very similar to a dusty plasma, which is of great interest for astrophysics), consisting of tens up to hundreds of particles.
+Such a setup is suited in order to study and illustrate particle dynamics in electromagnetic fields, along with the appearance of ordered structures, crystal like formations \cite{Mih16a, Ghe98, Sto01, Vini15, Libb18}.